Who can join AICLA?

 To join AICLA, potential members must be working as a loss adjuster, must demonstrate that they have achieved minimum educational standards and must be prepared to abide by the Charter of Objects and Professional Conduct.

-They must be committed to improving their skills and knowledge through obtaining a Diploma of Financial Services (Loss Adjusting) and AICLA’s continuing professional development (CPD) program.
+They must be committed to improving their skills and knowledge through understanding modules from the Diploma of Loss Adjusting course and adhering to AICLA’s continuing professional development (CPD) program.

-Members are entitled to refer to themselves as chartered loss adjusters on completion of the diploma and CPD requirements and after a period of practical work experience.
+Members are entitled to refer to themselves as chartered loss adjusters on completion of the eight diploma modules, CPD accreditation and after a period of practical work experience.

 Benefits of Membership